josephpetrone/RESCUE/README.md

 ```

 ## **Installation**
-This package can be installed using conda
+This package is intented to be installed onto HPC systems with necessary programs listed as modules. \
+However, this shell script can run locally after installing all programs into local conda environments

+### **Local Installations**
 ```
-'Phosphate' -- 'Linker' -- '16-mer barcode' -- 'primer'

 ```